 - Minimal or no part preparation is required.

-- One of the major advantages of RT is its documentation capability.
-RT provides images of the object under inspection.
+- One of the major advantages of RT is its documentation capability, and RT provides images of the object under inspection.

-- The probability of misinterpretation of results is minimized since each image can be reviewed by multiple operators.
+- The probability of misinterpretation of results is minimized since multiple operators can review each image.

-- The impact of radiation to health and environment can be considered as one of major disadvantages of radiographic testing since a few seconds of being exposed to radiation can result in sever injuries.
+- The impact of radiation on health and the environment can be considered one of the major disadvantages of radiographic testing since a few seconds of being exposed to radiation can result in severe injuries.

-- High degree of skill and experience is required for exposure and interpretation.
+- A high degree of skill and experience is required for exposure and interpretation.

 - The high voltage needed to create X-rays is dangerous for human health also.

-- Ineffective for planar defects and for surface defects.
+- Ineffective for planar defects and surface defects.